The People who make up China

 When considering the people who make up China the impact of the Chinese who have settled overseas should not be ignored.
 This is because Chinese people remember their roots and will visit and send money back to their relatives in China.
 They have provided support and finance for political organizations, maintained cultural values and financed industrial development.
 As far as the government is concerned they are still Chinese citizens, and this has led to suspicions about their loyalties over the centuries.
 Treating Taiwan; Hong Kong and Macau as mainland Chinese there are about 27 million in south-eastern Asia; 2.5 million in Europe; 9.0 million in the Americas; 1 million in Oceania; making a total of about 50 million .

 The vast majority originate from the southern provinces of China: Fujian; Guangdong; Hainan and Zhejiang.
+Some went as hard-working laborers/slaves (coolies) who settled abroad.
 In the late 19th century, when Republican fervor was most heated in the south the role of the Overseas Chinese was significant.
 A long heritage of shrewd economic activity has made the diaspora a wealthy minority in many Asian countries.
 For many years Hong Kong served as the conduit of much needed funds entering China.
 In the 1990s the total GDP generated by Overseas Chinese nearly matched that of the whole of the PRC.

 Source: Graham Hutchings, Modern China 2003.